 One extraordinary source of happiness for me these days is the knowledge that Harry Potter and the Deathly Hallows (or HP7, as I affectionately call it) will be clutched in my hot little hands in less than a week.

 And upon reflection, I realize that my love for the Harry Potter books has taught me several important things about the nature of happiness.

 First is the truth, and the primacy, and the challenge, of my First Commandment: “Be Gretchen.”
-(See left column for all twelve commandments.)

 One fact about me is I have an enormous love for children’s literature.
 I love it, I just love it.
 I still haven’t figured out what I get from children’s literature that I don’t get from adult literature, but there’s something.

 But for a long time, I didn’t admit my passionate interest in kidlit.
 It didn’t fit with my ideas of what I wished I were like.
 It wasn’t grown-up enough.
 I wanted to be interested in constitutional law, and serious literature, and the economy, and other adult subjects.
 And I was interested in those topics, but I somehow felt that I needed to hide my love of Philip Pullman and Louisa May Alcott.
 I repressed this side of my personality to such a degree that when the third Harry Potter book came out, I didn’t buy it for several days.
 I’d fooled even myself into thinking that I didn’t care.

 When I started The Happiness Project, I realized that I should try to embrace this suppressed passion, but I wasn’t sure exactly how to go about doing that.